OS-SFT/Taxonomy-Mappings-Library/Single Taxonomies/SBTi/README.md

 ## Project Summary

-Single taxonomy for the Science Based Targets initiative
+Single taxonomy for the Science Based Targets initiative.
 - Taxonomy Files - See files within this repository
 - Taxonomy Tool: Click [here](https://os-sft.solidatus.com/viewer/share/x0qZAXQGuDXDNUmx9gaHka0dM3bEqWSZ) to view an interactive version of the taxonomy
 - Research: See [below](https://github.com/OS-SFT/Taxonomy-Mappings-Library/blob/main/Single%20Taxonomies/SBTi#further-commentary) for further commentary
 - Link: Use Case(s) - [ADD]

 ## Summary Observations

 What is SBTi?
 The SBTi is a partnership between CDP, the United Nations Global Compact, World Resources Institute (WRI) and the World Wide Fund for Nature (WWF).
 The SBTi call to action is one of the We Mean Business Coalition commitments.
 The Science Based Targets initiative was established in 2015 to help companies to set emission reduction targets in line with climate science and Paris Agreement goals